Product discovery

 Miro and FigJam can render an OST visually.
 What they can't do is generate the options at each node, keep the team from jumping layers, or manage convergence when the conversation stalls.
 Someone still has to drive the session, and without a trained facilitator, most OST attempts collapse into a brainstorm with sticky notes arranged in a vaguely hierarchical shape.

-Prioritizing opportunities is where OST adds the most value — and where it's most vulnerable to social bias.
+Prioritizing opportunities is where OST adds the most value, and where it's most vulnerable to social bias.
 When a group converges on which opportunity to pursue through open discussion, the most senior person's preference anchors the result before anyone has formally committed.
 The tree ends up reflecting one person's conviction, not the group's actual assessment.

 A box labeled "Opportunities" gives you nothing to react to.
 Teams who haven't run exhaustive customer interviews arrive at the session with no raw material and stare at an empty node.
-Bandos generates 4–6 persona options and job-to-be-done candidates from your company context, so the team is reacting and voting rather than generating from scratch.
+Bandos generates 4–6 persona options and job-to-be-done candidates from your project context, so the team is reacting and voting rather than generating from scratch.

 The business result you're trying to move

-Company goals and constraints
+Venture goals and constraints

 Customer needs, pain points, and desires